ledimestari/SystemMonitorLCD/README.md

 This project is a Linux-based bash script that monitors various system parameters such as uptime, disk usage, load averages, CPU temperature, memory usage, and more.
 The output is sent to a serial-connected LCD screen via `/dev/ttyUSB0`.
 Additionally, the script can turn the LCD display on or off based on the current time.

-3D-printed files can be found here: https://www.thingiverse.com/thing:6762931
+3D-printed files and a BOM can be found here: https://www.thingiverse.com/thing:6762931

 ![collection2](https://github.com/user-attachments/assets/f2f8d4cf-adaa-42a5-a3c6-820cc04f1597)